 In Ayurveda, hair fall has been addressed by various names like Khalitya or Indralupta.
 This disease is classified under Shiro-roga.
 This disease is caused by the biological fire, pitta.
 In common language, it is known as baldness.
-In medical science, it is addressed by term known as alopecia.
-Hair loss is common both in males and females as they tend to lose hair-thickness with passage of age.
+In medical science, it is addressed by a term known as alopecia.
+Hair loss is common both in males and females as they tend to lose hair-thickness with the passage of age.
 Inherited (also known as pattern baldness) strikes men more as compared to women.
 About 25% of men develop baldness around the age of 30, and about 2/3 develop by the age of 60.

 Types of alopecia as per modern science:

 - Hereditary thinning or baldness: This is also known as androgenetic alopecia.
 Androgenetic alopecia is the most common cause of hair loss.
 It strikes men and women.
 When men develop androgenetic alopecia, they develop a receding hairline.
 Sometimes it is seen in patches, particularly on the top of the head.
 In comparison, women keep their hairline.
 The thinning of the hairs is a noticeable feature.

 - Alopecia areata: It is believed to be an auto-immune disease.
 In this case, the body attacks its own hair.
 This results in smooth, round patches of hair loss on the scalp and other areas of the body

 - Cicatricial (scarring) alopecia: Cicatricial alopecia is a rare disease.
 Cicatricial alopecia destroys the hair-follicles.
 Scarred tissue formation occurs where the follicles once were present; as a result, there is no hair re-growth.